msalemor/azure-appservice-vs-as/README.md

 - No port requirements
 - No stamp cost, only pay for the instances

+## 5.0 Security Recommendations

+- Deploy to internal mode (ASE v2)
+- Open to external traffic with Application Gateway in WAF mode

 ## 5.0 - References

 - [Best practices](https://azure.github.io/AppService/2020/05/15/Robust-Apps-for-the-cloud.html)